Looking for ways to organize kids’ clothes?

 Invest in a clothes cubby to organize kids’ clothes.

 These cubbies saved us from frustrated meltdowns all through preschool and elementary school.
-Each Sunday, my kids and I would put together an entire outfit (shirt, pants, undies, and socks) for each school day and sort them into the cubbies.
-The kids got to help choose the outfits, so there was minimal fuss in the morning over deciding what to wear, since THEY had already put the outfit together.
+Each Sunday, my kids and I would assemble a complete outfit for each school day.
+This included a shirt, pants, undies, and socks.
+Then we’d put them into their cubbies.
+The kids got to help choose the outfits.
+This meant there was minimal fuss in the morning over deciding what to wear.
+They had already put the outfit together.

 Closet cubbies are a real bargain too, under $10.
 The ones above are from Ikea (I took this photo recently while shopping there), but we had ones that had the days of the week already printed on them, like this: